Don Peuramaki: Media and advocacy career

 an associate producer for CILT-FM in 1988.

-They described him as senior producer of the Canadian Broadcasting Corporation's The Disability Network in 1991, when they reported his opinion on GO Transit's announcement that its trains would be full accessible by 1993.
+They described him as senior producer of the Canadian Broadcasting Corporation's The Disability Network in 1991, when they reported his opinion on GO Transit's announcement that its trains would be fully accessible by 1993.

 In 2004, following an announcement by the Canadian Radio and Television Commission that mandated greater opportunities for inclusion for individuals with disabilities, the Toronto Star credited Peuramaki with a greater share of the credit than it did to the CRTC.